Optional email code

 Brian Kauffman has a diverse business and public policy background.
 Brian was the founding Executive Director of Keystone Energy Efficiency Alliance, a trade association of 50 companies working to transform the electricity sector in Pennsylvania.
 As Executive Director, over three years Brian tripled the organization's budget, developed new programs, and hired and developed a talented team of Board and staff members.
 In this role, Brian collaborated with business, government, and other partners to make electricity more affordable, reliable, and sustainable for customers throughout the state by growing the state's utility energy efficiency programs known as Act 129.
 In 2016, Brian joined national energy solution provider, NRG Energy, as Regulatory Compliance Manager.
 At NRG, Brian is a member of the national strategy team for distributed energy resources, which include services such as, demand response, behind the meter generation, and battery energy storage.
 Brian is a graduate of Columbia University and Yale University.

-Devon has dedicated her 12-year career thus far to working with children, with a focus on early childhood learning.
-In 2005 she began managing Romparoo, an early learning center in Hoboken, NJ that she later went on to buy, for which she developed a full preschool program as well as arts, music, yoga and movement curriculums.
-She has owned Romparoo for ten years and now oversees a full staff who run the daily operations.
+The focus of Devon's 12-year career thus far has been education, with a decade of specialization in early childhood.
+In 2005 she began managing Romparoo, an early learning center in Hoboken, NJ that she later went on to buy, for which she developed a full preschool program as well as arts, music, yoga and movement curriculum.
+She has owned Romparoo for over ten years and now oversees a full staff who run the daily operations.
 She loves collaborating with and mentoring fellow business owners.
-She simultaneously works as the full-time Children's Program Coordinator for the Swarthmore Public Library, where her passions for reading, writing, children and family programming, and literacy intersect.
+She has simultaneously worked as the full-time Children's Program Coordinator for the Swarthmore Public Library, where her passions for reading, writing, children and family programming, and literacy intersected.
+She currently works full-time as the Director of Education for People's Light Theatre in Malvern, where much of her role is dedicated to access and inclusion in the arts.
 With a lifelong interest in conflict resolution, she has earned her certification in Mediation from the state of New York, a minor in Nonviolent Conflict and Change from Syracuse University, she teaches yoga to children ages 2 -13 years, and acts as a chapter leader for the global nonprofit organization Kids for Peace.
-A relative newbie to Philadelphia - having been born and raised in a nearby suburb but only living in the city since 2016 - Devon is thrilled to explore Philly's vibrant theater offerings and eat her way through the city.
+A relative newbie to Philadelphia - born and raised in a nearby suburb but only a Philly resident since 2016 - Devon is thrilled to explore Philly's vibrant theater offerings and eat her way through the city.

 Director of School Transformation, Partners in School Innovation